Communication Efficient Quantum Secret Sharing

-Once again the secret is completely disentangled from the rest of the system and we are able to recover using only three qudits.
+Once again the secret is completely disentangled from the rest of the system and we are able to recover the secret using only three qudits.
 However, note that in this case we are able to recover a secret of two qudits.
-Had we used the $((2,3))$ threshold scheme of Cleve et al, we would have needed four qudits even when we allow access to all the three participants.
+Had we used the $((2,3))$ threshold scheme of Cleve {\em et al.}, we would have needed four qudits even when we allow access to all the three participants.
+This example demonstrates we can reduce the number of qudits to be communicated when reconstructing the secret.

-This example demonstrates how to reduce the number of qudits to be communicated when reconstructing the secret.
-The rest of the paper is structured as follows.
-In Section~\ref{sec:ceqss}, we give a construction for communication efficient quantum threshold secret sharing schemes.
-In Section~\ref{sec:opt} we prove their optimality with respect to communication efficiency.
-We conclude with a brief discussion on possible future directions in Section~\ref{sec:conc}.